oransproduce/Pod-Cats/README.md

   * Express

 ## Features
-* Mobile first UI built using Material UI and React consists of podcast search and browsing, item detail page with full episode content
+* Mobile first UI built using Material UI and React consists of podcast search and browsing, item detail page with full episode content s
 * Debounced live search to query database for podcast information
 * User Review modal on item detail page allows users to see ratings and add their own